Valter Piedade

 Visual SLAM system for an autonomous mobile robot using a single fisheye stereo camera in a retail store environment.
 The system was designed and implemented from scratch in C++.

-Last updated on February 2, 2026.
+Last updated on May 2, 2026.